 I personally have a thing with books (and I love it)!
 Often when I read a book, it directly relates to something I’m going through or I need to know to handle what’s about to happen in my life with more ease.
-All books I read bring me something, but not until I’m ready to receive.
+All books I read bring me something, but not until I’m ready to receive it.
 So sometimes I have to reread some books to gain a better understanding of their contents.
 Most of the books I have read come to me in the most random ways, bringing refreshing content and sparking me with ideas and motivation – even if that’s for a few minutes or days.
 What I do with the wisdom I receive remains up to me.
-That’s why I enjoy sharing what I learn from books and recommend some of the books I read, because I feel like they might add value in another person’s life as well.
+That’s why I enjoy sharing what I learn from books and recommend some of the books I read because I feel like they might add value to another person’s life as well.

 The Alchemist has been a classic for some time now.
 It’s one of the most read, reviewed, and recommended pieces I’ve read.
 Published over 30 years ago, this piece feels timeless.

 At a certain point, the boy wonders whether he had made the right decision as things are not as easy as before anymore; the closer he got to his treasure, the more difficult it all seemed.
 Whereas in the beginning things felt so smooth and in alignment, as he was being guided by the universe, at a certain point it didn’t feel like that anymore.

 I read this book within a week.
 It was a beautiful, easy, and insightful read!
-My final note is more a recommendation: read beyond the words.
+My final note is more of a recommendation: read beyond the words.
 The book has a very subtle energy open to the receptive reader.
 Try to tune into that.
 Don’t merely read the book as a classic inspirational fiction tale or a must-read best-seller; dig deeper by opening yourself to its spiritual dimension.

 Also, remember to take what works for you and leave the rest.
 Not every piece will resonate with everyone.
-Whenever you read, whatever you read, remind yourself to read, digest and cease to attach.
+Whenever you read, whatever you read, remind yourself to read, digest, and cease to attach.